angchester/DSA4262_2510_cookbooked/README.md

 ```
 **Note** that our model is an ensemble of 5 bagged models, so the prediction script will run 5 inference rounds (one per bag) before averaging the results.
 This process may take some time to complete, depending on your hardware performance and the size of the data.
 Please allow the script to finish without interruption.

-Upon successful completion, the predictions will be saved as a `.csv` file inside the `/predictions` folder.
+Upon successful completion, the predictions will be saved as `/predictions/testdata_pred.csv`

 **_Predicting on SGNex data_**